 Which antihistamine is the best?

-All antihistamines work pretty well to reduce symptoms of allergy.
+All antihistamines work pretty well to treat allergy symptoms.
 Your doctor or pharmacist may advise or prescribe a particular antihistamine depending on the cause of your allergy and on whether you require a sedating or non-sedating medicine.
 For example: